LibrariesHacked/librarieshacked.github.io/_posts/2022-05-31-library-alt-text.md

 It seemed worthwhile to do a library version.
 Libraries are public facing, and subject to the same accessibility legislation as other public sector organisations.
 Library web content should be for everyone, and there are few services that have a greater need for accessibility.

-In library services there is a significant amount of bad practice with images and social media.
-Lots of services design posters, with key information in image format only, and post these onto social media.
-Sometimes there is no text in the post at all - just the image without alt text.
-To someone using a screen reader all they know is that their library service has shared an image with no additional information.
-It could be a picture of a cat, or it could be a notification that the library is closed that day.
+There is a significant amount of bad practice with images and social media.
+It's common to see library services tweet out posters, with key information in image format only, and publish these on social media without any corresponding text.
+In many cases this is the only place the information is published.
+To someone using a screen reader all they know is that their library has shared an image.
+It could be a funny photo of a cat, or it could be a notification that the library is closed that day.

 So, I created the [library alt text bot](https://twitter.com/LibraryAltText).